RosettaCommons/demos/public/mohca_seq/README.txt

 # [27]	Cluster models:
 cluster -in:file:silent glycine_riboswitch_min_sort.out -in:file:fullatom -out:file:silent_struct_type binary -export_only_low false -out:file:silent cluster.out -cluster:radius [radius]
-# Select a radius so that 1/6 of the models in the input sorted silent file are in the largest cluster of models.
+# Select a radius so that 1/6 of the models in the input sorted silent file are in the largest cluster (cluster0) of models.

+# [28]	Copy clustered .out file to a new file to isolate cluster0:
+cp cluster.out cluster0.out

+# [29]	Extract lowest-energy models to .pdb files for viewing in PyMOL:
+extract_lowscore_decoys.py cluster0.out [15] –no_replace_names
+# Input the number of models in cluster0.
+The -no_replace_names tag preserves the filenames of the cluster members to reflect their order in the cluster, rather than renaming them in order of Rosetta energy score.

-# [28]	Cut out a segment of a model:
+# [30]	Cut out a segment of a model:
 pdbslice.py [3p49_native_RNA.pdb] -subset [2-72 81-159] [slice_kinkturn_]
 # Here, the 3P49 crystal structure includes an additional G at position 0, which must be excised to allow the leader sequence to be added to the 5´ end, and the internal linker that forms the kink-turn motif with the leader sequence is also excised to allow remodeling.

-# [29]	Renumber a PDB:
+# [31]	Renumber a PDB:
 renumber_pdb_in_place.py [slice_kinkturn_3P49_native_RNA.pdb] [10-80 89-167]
 # Here, the PDB is renumbered to allow the leader sequence to be added at the 5´ end.

-# [F4]	Example revised FASTA file (rosetta_inputs/fasta2):
+# [F4]	Example revised FASTA file:
 >3P49_RNA_kinkturn.pdb
 ucggaugaagauaugaggagagauuucauuuuaaugaaacaccgaagaaguaaaucuuucagguaaaaaggacucauauuggacgaaccucuggagagcuuaucuaagagauaacaccgaaggagcaaagcuaauuuuagccuaaacucucagguaaaaggacggag

-# [F5]	Example revised secondary structure file (rosetta_inputs/secstruct2):
+# [F5]	Example revised secondary structure file:
 (((......((((((((......((((((....)))))).(((...((((.....))))..)))........))))))))...)))..(((((......((((((...)))))).(((...((((....((((....)))).....))))..))).......)))))

-# [30]	Example README_SETUP for de novo remodeling with a sliced input PDB:
+# [32]	Example README_SETUP for de novo remodeling with a sliced input PDB:
 rna_denovo_setup.py -fasta fasta2 -secstruct_file secstruct2 \
  -fixed_stems \
  -tag glycine_rbsw_kinkturn \